trussworks/trussels-guide/trussels.md

 You will likely end up with a mix of project channels, team channels, and fun channels.

-## Tool: Paylocity (payroll provider and bridge to benefits)
+## Tool: [Paylocity](https://www.paylocity.com) (payroll provider and bridge to benefits)
 Paylocity is where you request time off and manage where your paychecks go.

 Your benefits become active on the 1st of the month following your start date, but you can opt in at any time during the first 30 days of your employment.
 Truss offers HMO plans for Trussels in California as well as PPO plans for Trussels regardless of location.
-If you do not have link within Paylocity, please visit https://ztruss.bswift.com to access the benefits info.

 ## Resource: A little history
 If you’re curious to learn more about our history and our goals, check out :lock:[the Founder presentation from the 2019 offsite](https://drive.google.com/drive/folders/12z0jg3xkc2CLH8xNmNUS0fOGdexXmE7U).